Willem Holleeder: Heineken kidnapping

-2007 trial and sentencing
+2006 trial and sentencing

 Holleeder's 2006 trial was dubbed the trial of the century.
 His lawyer, Bram Moszkowicz, argued that media depictions of Holleeder as one of the "topcriminelen" had prejudiced the case against him.
 However, Moszkowicz was forced to resign after media allegations of conflict of interest, since he had also been the lawyer for Willem Endstra.

 Among the witnesses in the trial was lawyer Bram Zeegers, who testified that Holleeder had been extorting millions of euros from Endstra between 2000 and 2004.
 A week after the testimony, Zeegers was found dead of a drug overdose.

-In late 2007, Holleeder underwent a heart valve surgery; initially, reports of his failing health were thought to be a hoax, but present medical opinion appears to suggest that he is indeed in poor health and may not survive the present sentence.
+In late 2007, Holleeder underwent a heart valve surgery; initially, reports of his failing health were thought to be a hoax, but a 2009 medical opinion seemed to suggest that he was indeed in poor health and might not survive the sentence he was serving at the time.

 Whilst under detention in 2008, he was arrested for alleged involvement in the murder of Yugoslav drug dealer Serge Miranovic in 2006.

 Holleeder was found guilty of extortion and sentenced to nine years in prison, at a time held in Nieuw Vosseveld.
 His subsequent appeal was turned down by the appeals court in July 2009.

 After his release

 Holleeder was released from De Schie prison in Rotterdam on 27 January 2012, after serving two-thirds of his nine-year term.
 He had been due to be released on 31 January but was let out a few days earlier to avoid publicity.
 After his release he appeared on television in the show College Tour in 2012.
 He also made a record named Willem is terug ("Willem is back") in September 2012 together with Lange Frans, a Dutch rapper.
 Various politicians condemned his appearance, saying that Holleeder should not become a cult hero.
 In addition, from September 2012 until 7 March 2013 Holleeder wrote a weekly column for the Dutch magazine Nieuwe Revu.

-In February 2013 Holleeder was a co-founder of the motorcycle club No Surrender MC and served as vice-president of its Amsterdam branch.
+In February 2013, Holleeder co-founded the motorcycle club No Surrender MC and served as vice-president of its Amsterdam branch.